General Planning (Zoning)

 You can also speak with a Planner to ask specific questions about your project:

 To determine if a building permit is required, please contact the Building Department at (702) 455-8972.
-There are also Building Department codes, Environmental Sustainability (Air Quality) standards, Health District standards, and Public Works regulations you may need to comply with.
+There are also Building Department codes, Department of Environment and Sustainability (Air Quality) standards, Health District standards, and Public Works regulations you may need to comply with.
 Please note that other departments and agencies may also need to be contacted for development of a property.

 The Clark County Commission appoints local town advisory boards or citizens' advisory councils for most unincorporated towns or rural communities in Clark County.
 The Commissioners rely on these local entities for recommendations on all zoning requests to make sure the local viewpoint is considered.